alexwlchan/alexwlchan.net/src/_drafts/creating-a-github-action-to-auto-merge-pull-requests.md

 [pr_api]: https://developer.github.com/v3/pulls/
 [hooks]: /2017/10/requests-hooks/

+I have to add `pip3 install requests` to the `Dockerfile` so I can use the requests library.

 Then I modify the action in my `main.workflow` to expose an API token to my running code: